9Kritsada/9Kritsada/README.md

-### Hello, I'm Kritsada Wiriya! 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-RMUTL
-- 🌱 I’m currently learning ...
-HTML CSS Javascript C
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-Programming
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-He/His
-- ⚡ Fun fact: ...

 # 💫 About Me:
 🔭 I’m currently working on ...
 RMUTL<br>🌱 I’m currently learning ...
 HTML CSS Javascript C<br>🤔 I’m looking for help with ...<br>💬 Ask me about ...
 Programming<br>📫 How to reach me: ...
 FB-Kritsada Wiriya<br>😄 Pronouns: ...
 He/His<br>⚡ Fun fact: ...